bnparham/financialManagement/README.md

 ## Project Structure

--   **main**: This is the main file of the project.
+-   **project**: This is the main file of the project.
 It handles user input and calculates the current date and time.

 -   **component**: In this file, you'll find two methods for updating existing records and creating new records for each day.
 These methods play a crucial role in managing financial data.